-Speaking at Board Meetings
+Speaking/Attending Board Meetings

-During the public comment session, you may speak for up to three minutes.
+During the public comment, you may speak for up to three minutes.
 You will see a yellow light at the podium when you have 30 seconds remaining, then a red light when your time is up.

 At regular Board meetings, speakers commenting on items on the night's agenda will be heard before speakers commenting on other topics.
-All other speakers will be heard in order of sign up.
+All other speakers will be heard in order of sign-up.

 Speakers are welcome to offer comments or criticism directed at substantive ideas, actions, or procedures of the Board and individual Board members.
 In the interest of maintaining civility and decorum, however, speakers are encouraged to refrain from personal attacks and insults directed at the Board, individual Board members, staff, or members of the general public.

-Speakers, including students, may discuss issues and matters of general concern, but should refrain from discussing confidential student information.
+Speakers, including students, may discuss issues and matters of general concern but should refrain from discussing confidential student information.
 Concerns related to confidential student matters may be addressed through applicable WCPSS personnel, the grievance policy or other applicable policies.

 Speakers who bring posters or signs to the podium must remove them after speaking.